jborean93/PSWSMan/docs/en-US/Enable-PSWSMan.md

 ```

 ## DESCRIPTION
-The `Enable-PSWSman` cmdlet injects itself into the PowerShell engine to force it to use the WSMan client it provides for WSMan transports.
+The `Enable-PSWSMan` cmdlet injects itself into the PowerShell engine to force it to use the WSMan client it provides for WSMan transports.
 It is used to remove the use of the C omi library that PowerShell ships with which has limited features and support.

 This operation is global to the process and is not reversible, once it has been enabled it cannot be disabled without restarting the process.